-The Portland Fish Exchange and Browne Trading Company
+The Portland Fish Exchange & Browne Trading Company

-In early September our blog examined the lengths we go to get ocean fresh seafood to your kitchen.
-When it comes to freshness and superior quality, it begins with the catch method, continues with the fishermen and finishes with the fishmonger.
+Our blog examined the lengths we go to get fresh Maine seafood to your kitchen in early September.
+When it comes to freshness and superior quality, it begins with the catch method, continues with the fishers, and finishes with the fishmonger.

-Browne’s goal is to only ever provide the freshest, highest quality seafood available.
+Browne’s goal is only ever to provide the freshest, highest quality seafood available.
 That includes the seafood caught in Maine.
-One of the best sources of fresh Maine fish is the Portland Fish Exchange.
+One of the best sources of fresh Maine seafood is the Portland Fish Exchange.
 The Exchange has been critical to Browne’s success.

 History of the Portland Fish Exchange

-The Exchange was founded in 1986 and is located several hundred feet behind Browne Trading.
-This location, right in the heart of the working waterfront, is naturally ideal for Browne’s purchasing department.
+The Exchange was founded in 1986.
+It is located several hundred feet behind Browne Trading.
+In the heart of the working waterfront, this location is naturally ideal for Browne’s purchasing department.

 Unlike any other facility on the Eastern Seaboard, it has become the model for the nearby seafood display auctions in Gloucester and New Bedford, Massachusetts.
 Together, the three ports and auctions comprise the majority of all seafood landed and sold throughout New England.

 The Portland Fish Exchange is “America’s first all display fresh seafood auction.”
-Initiated by the seafood sellers (usually the fishermen themselves) looking to benefit from landing higher quality fish.
-This unprecedented approach of displaying a catch after offload and prior to purchase was a success for buyer and seller alike!
+Initiated by the seafood sellers, usually the fishers themselves, looking to benefit from landing higher quality fish.
+This unprecedented approach of displaying a catch after offload and before the purchase was a success for buyers and sellers alike!

 The days of buying a boatload catch “sight unseen” before the vessel even docked came to an end.
 The vessels that landed and handled the best quality fish were soon rewarded with higher prices.
-Buyers seeking the best quality fish (Browne Trading at the forefront) benefited by deciding up front which lots best met their standards and adjusted their bids appropriately.
+Buyers seek the best quality fish.
+Browne Trading at the forefront benefited by deciding upfront which lots best met their standards and adjusted their bids appropriately.

 Our daily access to the Portland Fish Exchange, coupled with our ability to move it “ocean fresh” overnight directly to our clientele, was the foundation of our initial notoriety to the industry.
 This immediate “sea to table” sourcing was groundbreaking in the early 1990s for chefs who were tired of receiving aged and mishandled fish.

-All lots bear the name of the vessel that landed the fish, making every transaction fully traceable back to the harvesting boat.
-After years of buying from our local fleet, Browne Trading has recognized the most consistent vessels offloading the best quality catches, and target our purchases specific to these boats.
+All lots bear the vessel’s name that landed the fish, making every transaction fully traceable back to the harvesting boat.
+After years of buying from our local fleet, Browne Trading has recognized the most consistent vessels offloading the best quality catches and target our purchases specific to these boats.
 We can, in fact, tell our customers which vessels caught the very fish they have purchased from Browne Trading.

 How the Auction Works

-Vessels land and offload their catches at the docks of the Portland Fish Exchange prior to the daily auction.
+Vessels land and offload their catches at the Portland Fish Exchange docks before the daily auction.
 The auction takes place Sunday through Thursday at 11 A.M.
-Species are sorted by the Portland Fish Exchange staff, weighed into lots, tagged with the vessels name, lot number, and date landed.
+Species are sorted by the Portland Fish Exchange staff, weighed into lots, tagged with the vessel’s name, lot number, and date landed.

 The lots are then placed into corresponding species stations on the floor of the Exchange.
-This is a temperature controlled facility of 22,000 feet adjacent to the Portland Fish Pier.
-Here, buyers inspect the catches prior to convening to the auction room to place bids.
+This is a temperature-controlled facility of 22,000 feet adjacent to the Portland Fish Pier.
+Here, buyers inspect the catches before convening the auction room to place bids.